causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask108_Spring2025_Implementing_Real-Time_Bitcoin_Price_Analysis_with_Spark_SQL/sparkSQL.API.md

 When Spark SQL is run through another programming language (Python, Java, Scala, etc), the results are returned either as a Dataset or DataFrame.

 1. Dataset API - Is availabile in Scala and Java.
-2. DataFrame API - Is available in Scala, Java, Python and R. It is a dataset which organized into named columns.
+2. DataFrame API - Is available in Scala, Java, Python and R. It is a dataset which is organized into named columns.

 More information can be found [here](https://spark.apache.org/docs/latest/sql-programming-guide.html#datasets-and-dataframes).